 Fruits and vegetables are the secret ingredient in a healthy diet.
 They are loaded with vitamins, minerals, antioxidants, and fiber.
 You say you don’t like vegetables?
 Work fresh vegetables into your diet little by little.
 You will soon acquire a taste for vegetables because your body wants and needs them.

 Green vegetables provide calcium, magnesium, iron, potassium, zinc, vitamins A, C, E and K, and they help strengthen the blood and respiratory systems.
 Sweet vegetables help eliminate your craving for sweets.
 Corn, carrots, beets, sweet potatoes or yams, winter squash, and onions are all examples of sweet vegetables.
 A wide variety of fruit is essential to a healthy diet.
 Berries fight cancer, apples supply fiber, and citrus fruits are full of vitamin C.

 5 – Eat Healthy Carbs

-When most people think of healthy weight loss meal plans carbohydrates, they think of breads, potatoes, pastas, and rice.
+When most people think of carbohydrates, they think of breads, potatoes, pastas, and rice.
 It’s true, these are carbohydrates, however these are unhealthy, starchy carbohydrates.
 They break down to glucose very quickly making your blood sugar and insulin levels very erratic.
 Fruits, vegetables, and whole wheat grains are sources of healthy carbs.
 Notice, I said whole wheat grains, not whole wheat bread.

 6 – Healthy Fats vs. Unhealthy Fats